AiG Month: Additional resources and fun

 - Office for Standards in Education, Children’s Services and Skills (Ofsted) are presenting on the work that won the Collaboration Award in this year’s AiG Awards

-- NEW: Karen Hoey and Danielle Corke (Analysis Function Capability Team) – Unlock your potential: Ten learning and development resources for government analysts
+- Karen Hoey and Danielle Corke (Analysis Function Capability Team) – Unlock your potential: Ten learning and development resources for government analysts

 - Fahad Shah (Home Office) From Curiosity to Cutting-Edge AI: My Journey in Data Science